Chile Season is our Favorite Time of Year

 For New Mexicans, autumn is marked by the delicious smell of green chile and the sound of roaring roasters in parking lots all over the state.
 The chile harvest coincides with annual fiestas and end of summer celebrations.
 Through time, chile has been interwoven into the ritual and cultural heritage of New Mexicans.
 Now, chile is preserved throughout the year as the staple of the state's cuisine.

 Chile is so popular in New Mexico, it’s the only state to have an official question: Red or Green?

-Red and green chile are the same pepper.
-Even though these two peppers originate from the same plant, they each taste and are processed in distinct ways.
+New Mexico red and green chile originate from the same pepper plant, but they taste and are processed in distinct ways.

 Green chile retains the freshness of growth because it is unripe when picked.
 During roasting, the water filled glands of the fresh chile steam, blistering the skin.
 The hard membrane of the pepper breaks down and what remains is a smokey, spicy chile, soaking in its self produced oils.
 The spice of green chile starts slow but builds quickly in intensity, lending to its addictive nature.
 The more you eat, the more spicy it is, and the only cure is to eat more!